12,39 €

 • Kalba: Anglų

-A gifted black musician from New Orleans, Urby Brown, decides to leave Jim Crow behind and head to Paris.
-Joining the French Foreign Legion, Urby fights in WWI for France and later settles in Paris along with other black expatriates rather than return to worsening racial climate in America.
-He discovers a vocation as an undercover detective.
+A gifted black clarinetist from New Orleans, Urby Brown decides to leave Jim Crow behind and head to France after discovering his father is living in Paris.
+Joining the French Foreign Legion, Urby fights in World War I for France, and upon its completion, he decides to settle in Paris, along with a number of other black expatriates, rather than return to the worsening racial climate in America.
+On the night of February 6, 1934, Urby is hired to track down Daphne, the daughter of Barnet Robinson III, who has run off to Paris with a drummer named Buster Thigpen.

 Atsiliepimai